List of Cobra (G.I. Joe) characters: Vypra

 Vypra is a ninja who is the code-name of Ann A. Conda (a play on "anaconda").
 She grew up in the swamps of New Orleans before joining up with the Cobra Organization's Ninja Strike Team.
 Vypra is the driver of the Rattler 4-WD.

 She is mentioned in the Devil's Due series G.I.
 Joe: America's Elite, when the Joes start hunting down every member of Cobra that they can find during "World War III".

 Wild Weasel

 Wild Weasel is an ace pilot, who served in the bush wars of South America and Africa.
 He has extensive knowledge of close support aircraft, ranging from jury-rigged civilian conversions, to state-of-the-art flying machines armed with laser-guided missiles and ECM pods.
 His speech pattern contains a characteristic sibilance that is caused by a mouth injury.
 He wears a red flight suit with a helmet that hides his face.

+Wild Weasel appears in the G.I.
+Joe animated series, voiced by Pat Fraley.
+He had a rivalry with the Skystriker pilot "Ace".

+Wild Weasel appears in G.I.
+Joe: Valor vs. Venom, voiced by Trevor Devall.
+He is among the fighter pilots who attack a G.I.
+Joe base.
+Kamakura decapitates his B.A.T. copilot, causing Wild Weasel's plane to crash.